 Why we picked this carrier: Progressive’s Snapshot telematics program could be a great savings opportunity for college students who drive safely and infrequently.

-The company offers good student and distant student discounts.
+Good student and distant student discounts available

-|Progressive typically ranks lower than the industry average in customer satisfaction.
+Typically ranks lower than the average in J.D.
+Power customer satisfaction

 What do parents need to know about insuring a college student?